tied/aws-must/README.md

 3. use YAML anchors to express dependencies between infrastructure elements.

 4. add comments in YAML and Mustache templates.
-The tool supports simple tag syntax (**&plus;&plus;start&plus;&plus;** **&plus;&plus;close&plus;&plus;** -tags) to add documentation to Mustache templates, which can be extracted to a separate document.
+The tool supports a simple tag syntax (**&plus;&plus;start&plus;&plus;** **&plus;&plus;close&plus;&plus;** -tags) to add documentation to Mustache templates, and command to extract the documentation from template files.

 5. use Mustache partials to get rid of repeating similar sections in JSON configuration.